FardinDev/to-do-list-laravel/README.md

 ```

 ### 3. Install Composer Dependencies
-To install all this source code we run composer with the following command.
+To install all this source code run composer with the following command.
 ```sh
 composer install
 ```